BAT: Better Audio Transformer Guided by Convex Gated Probing: Benchmark Results

-\textbf{Reproducibility and fine-tuning.} We observe a notable discrepancy between performance reported in the literature and our reproductions, particularly regarding SSLAM.
-Except for AS-2M finetuning, EAT results were largely reproducible, although we also could not reproduce their pre-trained SSL model with their exact recipe (see \autoref{tab:input-ablation}).
-In comparison, the 40.9 mAP reported for SSLAM on AS-20k was not repoducible using the provided hyperparameter settings.
-Under this standardized condition with the legacy hyperparameters, BAT consistently outperforms our reproduced baselines for EAT and SSLAM.
-We attribute this to our SSL improvements guided by CGP.
-While BAT does not reach the peak reported figures of prior works, we emphasize that our results were achieved without any dataset-specific hyperparameter tuning.
-We anticipate that such optimizations would further extend the performance gap between BAT and existing SOTA models.
-As shown in \autoref{fig:cgp_layerwise_info}, the location of task-relevant latent information shifts significantly in our model compared to baselines.
+\textbf{Reproducibility and finetuning.} We observe a notable discrepancy between performance reported in the literature and our reproductions, particularly for SSLAM and AS-2M.
+Although EAT results are slightly closer, we also cannot reproduce their pretrained SSL model using their exact recipe (compare row 1 of \autoref{tab:input-ablation} with CGP probing using EAT's published weights in \autoref{tab:topaudiossl}).
+However, BAT surpasses the reported AS-20k results and several other benchmarks, indicating that the lack of reproducibility for AS-2M is not solely due to suboptimal hyperparameter tuning.
+Instead, our investigations attribute this to the AS-2M sampling procedure during training, a legacy from SSAST~\citep{gong2022ssast}.
+Hence, we document the training sampler transparently in our code base.
+As shown in \autoref{fig:cgp_layerwise_info}, the location of task-relevant latent information shifts significantly in our model compared to baselines, which likely affects suitable hyperparameters. \autoref{app:cgp_blocks} shows the CGP gating weights for all datasets and models.

-\textbf{Task-relevant latent information.} As illustrated in \autoref{fig:cgp_layerwise_info}, a major factor for the superiority of BAT is an increase in the utilized capacity of the encoder by offloading the reconstruction task to an expressive decoder.
+\textbf{Task-relevant latent information.} As illustrated in \autoref{fig:cgp_layerwise_info} and \autoref{app:cgp_blocks}, a major factor for the superiority of BAT is an increase in the utilized capacity of the encoder by offloading the reconstruction task to an expressive decoder.
+This is more intuitive to see for MAE~\citep{he2022_maskedauto} than for MLR.
 However, we caution against overgeneralizing "later-is-better" as a universal metric.
-Different architectures or SSL objectives may yield underutilized encoders that peak in the middle layers while maintaining competitive performance.
-Therefore, the semantic shift observed in BAT is only a sign of better embeddings in this model.
+Different architectures or SSL objectives may yield encoders that peak in the middle layers while maintaining competitive performance.
+Therefore, the semantic shift observed in BAT may indicate improvement compared to similar MLR models, but we have no evidence that this is sufficient to claim that, if the best features are not in the final layers, the model as a whole is underutilized.
+This makes CGP a well-suited post-hoc evaluation probe for addressing such concerns in SSL.

+\textbf{Automatic Speech Recognition.} We use a two-layer LSTM on top of the frozen backbone, followed by a layer norm and the linear classifier.
+Speech models typically rely on fine-grained temporal embeddings, and our most relevant prior work does not report ASR results.
+The embeddings of our baselines have a temporal resolution of 160~ms. Thus, we add a learnable transposed convolution layer before the LSTMs to upsample the temporal patch tokens by a factor of 8, achieving 20 ms temporal resolution.
+The models are trained on LibriSpeech (100 hrs clean). \autoref{tab:asr} reports Word Error Rate (WER) and Character Error Rate (CER).